guillaumef/wing-servo-frame/README.md

 ### Usage

 - Install OpenScad
+- Launch openscad on servo-frame.scad
-- Edit the servo-frame.scad file to fit your needs (openscad preview can be tricked by the complexity, use F6 to render the final version if necessary)
+- Edit the configuration.scad file to fit your needs (openscad preview can be a bit tricked by the complexity, use F6 to render the final version if necessary)
 - Generate the STL
 - Print...